-Thus we can say that there has been increase in suicidal cases during lockdown compared to pre-lockdown.
-However there has been a sharp increase in hanging cases in the lockdown period and appreciable deviation in determinants such as age, socio-economic status and seasonal variation.
+Thus, we can say that there has been no significant during the first & second phases of disease though, there was increase in suicidal cases during lockdown compared to pre-lockdown.
+However there has been an increase in hanging cases in the lockdown period and appreciable deviation in determinants such as age, socio-economic status and seasonal variation.
 All said and done I feel that this study, in its little way, has fulfilled the purpose of pinpointing at the differences between the two study groups vis-à-vis covid.

-There is an urgency to realize the severity of this suicidal tendency.
-To combat this emerging problem due to emotional and psychological stress, a helpline number for the social and psychological support is needed through phone calls to the peoples.
+There is an urgency to realise the severity of this suicidal tendency.
+It is explicitly clear that suicide cases are more due to confinement of people, loss of jobs & slowdown in economy due to strict lockdown as in First phase than the more severe second phase as the people were more prepared, vaccinated & economically much stable to combat the challenge.
+However, to combat the problem due to emotional and psychological stress, a helpline number for the social psychological support is needed.
 There should be sympathetic dedication towards the COVID-19 positive cases.
-Arrangement of good quality nutritive food for the hungry people.
-Salary for the labourers/workers should be continued.
+Arrangement of good quality nutritive food for the hungry people, salary for the labourers/workers should be continued.
 This study will help us to be better prepared for such eventualities.

-Lockdown must be needed based, preplanned and financial support to the needy together with behavioural counseling should be undertaken in letter and sprit.
-Finally we will also undertake comparative study with the fearsome second phase of covid in 2021.
-We also urge everyone to take vaccination at the earliest possible opportunity to avoid more such lethal phases.
-Till then, everyone must follow the covid appropriate behavior.
+Lockdown must be needed based, preplanned and financial support to the needy together with behavioural counselling should be undertaken in letter and spirit.
+Finally, we must assert that as covid is mutations fast & various strains are emerging worldwide so, we urge everyone to take vaccination at the earliest possible opportunity to avoid more such lethal phases.
+Till then, everyone must follow the covid appropriate behavior, as shunning of guard can prove detrimental.
+Unnecessary travel & stringent check for All travellers especially foreign travellers is necessary as we can ill afford any other wave of COVID-19.